I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - The butter adds a nutty flavor.

 - Combine oil with butter to prevent the butter from burning.

 - You can use fresh chicken liver instead of liver spread.

-- If you don't have calamansi, substitute lemon.
+- If you don't have calamansi, substitute freshly squeezed lemon or lime.

 More Delicious Pulutan Recipes